-This is a pretty traditional chicken marsala recipe – I really don’t think there is much need to improve on this classic dish.
-There’s some added lemon juice – the acidity plays really well with the sweet Marsala.
+This is a pretty traditional chicken Marsala recipe with some added lemon juice that plays really well with the sweet Marsala.
 You can add prosciutto or bacon if you want, but the simple uncomplicated flavors here work perfectly.

 problems viewing this recipe?